 Nothing sounds better than fronting a sparkling, successful travel blog that inspires others to get out there and experience the world like you are, all the while (hopefully!) earning enough to quit your day job and write the thing full time.

-It doesn’t take much to get started, but it does take some necessary steps that will ensure the longevity of your blog and will help people to keep coming back for more amazing updates and adventures.
+It does take some discipline to run consistently.
+It doesn’t, however, take much to get started, but it does take some necessary steps that will ensure the longevity of your blog and will help people to keep coming back for more of your amazing updates and adventures.